lloydlobo/keystoke-statusbar/README.md

-# Keystrokes
+# Keylogger

-The `keystrokes` project allows you to print your keyboard keystrokes to `stdout` or display them in your status bar.
-This can be useful for monitoring and displaying your keystrokes in real-time.
+The `keylogger` project allows you to print your keyboard's "keydown" events to `stdout` or display them in your status bar.
+This can be useful for monitoring or showing your keylogs in real-time.

 ## Usage